eventbrite/pysoa/docs/testing.rst

 Given an action stub object ``stub_xx_action``, you can set ``stub_xx_action.return_value`` to control what the action returns (this is equivalent to the ``body`` argument to ``stub_action``).
-Alternatively, you can set ``stub_xx_action.side_effect`` to raise SOA errors, provide different behavior for each of multiple expected calls, or exert more control over how the stub behaves. ``side_effect`` can be a single value of any of the following or a list/tuple (for multiple calls) where each value is any of the following:
+Alternatively, you can set ``stub_xx_action.side_effect`` to raise SOA errors, provide different behavior for each of multiple expected calls, or exert more control over how the stub behaves.

+While it's possible to use ``body`` or ``errors`` in conjunction with ``side_effect``, it is not recommended unless you really know what you're doing.
+It can be confusing for future developers working in your code.
+See the Python ``unittest.Mock`` documentation for a detailed description of the expected behavior when specifying ``return_value`` and ``side_effect`` at the same time. ``side_effect`` can be a single value of any of the following or a list/tuple (for multiple calls) where each value is any of the following:

+- A response body dict (same as the ``body`` argument to ``stub_action``)
+- An instance of ``ActionError`` with one or more SOA errors configured
+- A callable, which should accept one argument (which will be the request body dict) and should either return a response body dict or raise an ``ActionError``.

-``side_effect`` is useful for raising exceptions or dynamically changing return values.
+``side_effect`` argument is useful for raising exceptions or dynamically changing return values.
 The function is called with the same arguments as the mock, and unless it returns DEFAULT, the return value of this function is used as the return value.
 Alternatively ``side_effect`` can be an exception class or instance.
 In this case the exception will be raised when the mock is called.
 If ``side_effect`` is an iterable then each call to the mock will return the next value from the iterable.

-- A response body dict (same as the ``body`` argument to ``stub_action``)
-- An instance of ``ActionError`` with one or more SOA errors configured
-- A callable, which should accept one argument (which will be the request body dict) and should either return a response body dict or raise an ``ActionError``.

 Making ``stub_action`` Assertions